 Common Ways to Dry Fish

 Cover the basket and let it sit for 9-10 days.
-The salt will draw all of the moisture out of the fish, and starve bacteria so it won't be able to grow.
+The salt will draw all of the moisture out of the fish, and starve bacteria so they won't be able to grow.

 How to Make Dried Fish